mk8819/bynd/README.md

    ----------------------------------------------
    Helpers:

-   This folder contains only helper functions which are there for I/O or for calculating the final excitation spectrum.
+   This folder contains helper functions which are there for I/O or for calculating the final excitation spectrum.
    This is highly specific for FHIaims and needs